Exploiting Sparsity in Complex Polynomial Optimization: Notation and preliminaries

 \subsection{Sparse matrices and chordal graphs}

 In this subsection, we briefly revisit the relationship between sparse matrices and chordal graphs, which is crucial for the sparsity-exploitation of this paper.
-For more details on sparse matrices and chordal graphs, the reader is referred to \cite{va}.
+For more details on sparse matrices and chordal graphs, the reader is referred to the survey \cite{va}.

 An (undirected) {\em graph} $G(V,E)$ or simply $G$ consists of a set of nodes $V$ and a set of edges $E\subseteq\{\{v_i,v_j\}\mid (v_i,v_j)\in V\times V\}$.
 When $G$ is a graph, we also use $V(G)$ and $E(G)$ to indicate the node set of $G$ and the edge set of $G$, respectively.
-The {\em adjacency matrix} of $G$ is denoted by $B_G$ for which we put ones on its diagonal.
+The {\em adjacency matrix} of $G$ is denoted by $B_G$ for which we put ones on positions corresponding to edges of $G$ as well as its diagonal and put zeros otherwise.
 For two graphs $G,H$, we say that $G$ is a {\em subgraph} of $H$ if $V(G)\subseteq V(H)$ and $E(G)\subseteq E(H)$, denoted by $G\subseteq H$.
-A graph is called a {\em chordal graph} if all its cycles of length at least four have a chord.
+A graph is called a {\em chordal graph} if all its cycles of length at least four have a chord\footnote{By a chord, we means an edge that joins two nonconsecutive nodes in a cycle.}.
 Any non-chordal graph $G(V,E)$ can always be extended to a chordal graph $\overline{G}(V,\overline{E})$ by adding appropriate edges to $E$, which is called a {\em chordal extension} of $G(V,E)$.
 A {\em clique} $C\subseteq V$ of $G$ is a subset of nodes where $\{v_i,v_j\}\in E$ for any $v_i,v_j\in C$.
 If a clique $C$ is not a subset of any other clique, then it is called a {\em maximal clique}.
 It is known that maximal cliques of a chordal graph can be enumerated efficiently in linear time in the number of nodes and edges of the graph \cite{bp}.

 \begin{remark} For a graph $G$, we denote any specific chordal extension of $G$ by $\overline{G}$.
 The chordal extension of $G$ is generally not unique.
 In this paper, we will consider two particular types of chordal extensions: {\em the maximal chordal extension} and {\em approximately smallest chordal extensions}.
 By the maximal chordal extension, we refer to the chordal extension that completes every connected component of $G$.
 A chordal extension with the smallest clique number is called a {\em smallest chordal extension}.
 Computing a smallest chordal extension of a graph is an NP-complete problem in general.
 Fortunately, several heuristic algorithms, e.g., the greedy minimum degree and the greedy minimum fill-ins, are known to efficiently produce a good approximation; see \cite{treewidth} for more detailed discussions.
 Throughout the paper, we assume that for graphs $G,H$,